ammpp/NSB-Box/README.md

 windows and images in a very simple way.
-Programmed as an hommage to the «thickbox» of codylindley.com with the cool clame, "one box to rule them all", I wanted to program a simple floating script wich uses tha latest version of jQuery and which is mobile compatible.
+Programmed as an hommage to the «thickbox» of codylindley.com with the cool clame, "one box to rule them all", I wanted to program a simple floating script which uses the latest version of jQuery and which is mobile compatible.
 Yes, you can swipe the pictures with your fingers.